Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 Table of Contents

-With SCCM version 1902, Microsoft announced that new iterations of SCCM would no longer support Linux and UNIX endpoints.
+SCCM no longer supports Linux and UNIX endpoints.
+SCCM for Linux went EOL in March 2019 with the release of version 1902.
 Any organizations that used SCCM for Linux infrastructure management are forced to look for alternatives.

 SCCM for Linux EOL puts many organizations who still leverage the tool to manage multiple operating systems, including Linux, in a bit of a tough spot.